Recreation for All Fund

 It is also our goal to establish and strengthen the collaborative working relationship between Seattle Parks and Recreation and community organizations in building new and innovative partnerships that increase healthy activities and services offered to the community.

 Project criteria include:

-- Quality of Project: clear, well-conceived project that promotes physical activity participation strong community relations and is authentic to the community.
+- Quality of Project: clear, well-conceived project that promotes recreation, cultural, community and/or physical activity participation, strong community relations, and is authentic to the community.

 - Community Impact, Outreach and Outcomes: project plan describes meaningful efforts to increase community participation that will reach diverse and underserved audiences through intentional outreach and identifies outreach strategies.
 Demonstrates a measurable impact for the community served.
 Project has a desired outcome for the community served (i.e. better health due to more physical activity).

 - Feasibility: the organization/community group/business has a proven track record of managing programs, activities and/or other event(s) and/or demonstrated ability to successfully produce the program or event; provides evidence of community involvement and support from the community they wish to serve.